 "Garlic" is an Anglo-Saxon word; an inexpensive and mean seasoning, it connotes the peasantry, the unrefined, the humble.
-"Sapphires" is a word of Latin derivation; corundum only becomes sapphires when human artifice intervenes, and the word connotes the royalty, the refined, the powerful.
-Grover Smith has also noted that the "garlic" and "sapphires" may have some connection with the vices of gluttony and avarice respectively."
+"Sapphires" is a word of Latin derivation; corundum only becomes sapphires when human artifice intervenes, and the word connotes the royalty, the refind, the powerful.
 Death, a distinctive connotation of "mud," is made an active meaning of the word because sapphires are "in" the mud; human artifice has returned to the earth.
 The death connotation of "mud" is also found in "clot," and "clot" indicates the figurative term, blood, of a Form 2 metaphor whose literal term is the image of the first line.
 The idea of the human alterations of nature returning to the earth is also reinforced by the image of the "bedded axle-tree," part of a vehicle contrived for human transportation.
-One of the attributes of an "axle-tree,"
+One of the attributes of an "axletree," as Smith has noted, is its similarity to the shape of a cross; also, the axle-tree is "the center of the wheel" 66 and may thus be associated with "the still point" soon to be encountered; being "bedded," however, this "center of the wheel" is no longer moving.